AlexandrosKyriakakis/apistresstesting/README.md

 ## Project Overview

-**Performance Investigation of Various Microservice Architectures** is a diploma thesis project that examines how different software architecture paradigms affect the performance of web services.
+**Performance Investigation of Various Microservice Architectures** is a diploma thesis project of Alexandros Kyriakakis (NTUA, July 2023) that examines how different software architecture paradigms affect the performance of web services.
 It provides a comparative analysis of monolithic systems, Service-Oriented Architectures (SOA), and microservices, with a particular focus on the increasingly popular microservices approach.
 The project implements **five distinct microservice architectural variants** (spanning centralized orchestration and event-driven choreography patterns) and evaluates their performance under identical conditions.
 By stress-testing each architecture and measuring key metrics, the study highlights how design choices impact throughput, latency, scalability, and failure tolerance.

 **Key findings** reveal that different architectures come with unique trade-offs.
 For example, an event-streaming **choreography** approach using **Redpanda** excelled at handling high-volume data, whereas a **RabbitMQ** message broker ensured stable performance under high load.
 Meanwhile, an **orchestrator-driven** microservices design simplified service coordination but introduced state management complexities.
 This research provides actionable insights for engineers selecting architecture styles based on real-world needs.